Incredibles 2: Health hazards/epilepsy problems

 Many disability advocates, including the Epilepsy Foundation, have raised concerns that movie scenes with flashing lights, including that in Incredibles 2 of Elastigirl's fight with the Screenslaver, can trigger seizures in viewers affected by photosensitive epilepsy.
 As a result, several theaters posted warnings for audiences.
 Disney told USA Today that it appreciated those efforts, and then, in a memo, asked all theaters exhibiting the movie to warn audiences: "Incredibles 2 contains a sequence of flashing lights, which may affect customers who are susceptible to photosensitive epilepsy or other photosensitivities."

 In response to this, a re-edited version was released in the United Kingdom with all affected sequences altered so that any flashing lights and strobe effects now pass the Harding test.

 Accolades

-Possible sequel
+Sequel

 Following the release of Incredibles 2, director Brad Bird acknowledged that the film's truncated production schedule resulted in many plotlines and ideas he had for the film being cut from the final version.
 He cited Pixar's decision in October 2016 to swap the release dates of Toy Story 4 and Incredibles 2, which meant that Bird's film lost a full year of production.
-Bird stated that the lingering plotlines could lead to a third installment, just as they did with the second.
+Bird stated that the lingering plotlines could lead to a third installment, just as the plotlines of the first did with the second.
 "There were a lot of ideas that we had on this film that could be [used]... whether it's another Incredibles film, or something else."
-Cast members including Samuel L. Jackson and Sophia Bush have expressed interest in reprising their roles.
+Cast members including Samuel L. Jackson and Sophia Bush have expressed interest in reprising their roles for the third film with Bush herself expressing the desires of a team up with Sarah Vowell's Violet for the third film.
 Producer John Walker would not "rule [a third film] out".

+In May 2024 (in the lead-up to the first film's 20th anniversary), an interview with Pixar CCO Pete Docter and Pixar president Jim Morris revealed that the studio was considering making more sequels to their popular franchises, among them being The Incredibles.
+Incredibles 3 was officially announced by Docter at the D23 Expo event in August 2024, with Bird returning to develop.
+In June 2025, it was announced that Peter Sohn would direct the film due to Bird's commitments to the film Ray Gunn (2026).
+However, Bird will remain involved as a screenwriter and executive producer while Dana Murray will produce.

+On August 30, 2025, at Destination D23 2025, it was revealed that Incredibles 3 is scheduled to release around 2028.